Vaibhav0120/SignWave/README.md

 SignWave is a web application that bridges communication gaps with sign language translation technology.
 It offers two main features: Sign to Text and Text to Sign.

 NOTE: This project is not complete.
-There are some bugs i am working on to fix them.
+There are some bugs I am working on, so SignToText cannot be used in "Watch It Live."

 [Watch It Live](https://sign-wave-gamma.vercel.app/)